 How much do I need to practice?
 The amount of daily practice expected depends largely on the level and age of the student and how fast they want to progress.
 A reasonable guideline is a period equal to the lesson length OR, for younger students, three times their age (5 years old = 15 minutes per day; 10 years old = 30 minutes per day).
 This can be broken down into multiple practice sessions each day if desired.
 As with anything requiring practice, the more you do it, the better you get.
 Students who practice 7 days each week will see the most growth every year.

 When do I pay?
-Studio fees are invoiced at the time of enrollment for each school year.
-All other tuition fees are invoiced on the 1st of each month (August through May).
+Registration fees are invoiced at the time of enrollment.
+All other tuition fees are invoiced on the 1st of each month one month in advance of the lessons they are paying for.
 Payments are due the same month of the invoice date.

 How do I pay?
-The studio accepts payment via cheque and e-mail money transfer.
+The studio accepts payment via e-Transfer.